-Nightclubs in Towertown-Chez Pierre, the Little Club, the Tent-catered to monied outsiders who sought their entertainment in the chic and rather daring atmosphere of bohemia.
+Nightclubs in Towertown included the Chez Pierre, the Little Club, the Tent, which all catered to monied outsiders who sought their entertainment in the chic and rather daring atmosphere of bohemia.

-Those seeking something downright raunchy, and often illegal, headed west for the Clark Street tenderloin frequented by gamblers, hookers, dime-a-dance devotees and underworld dandies.
-Liquor, music and lovemaking came cheaply on Clark Street.
+Those seeking something downright raunchy, and often illegal, headed west for Clark Street frequented by gamblers, prostitutes, dime-a-dance devotees, and underworld dandies.
+Liquor, music, and lovemaking came cheaply on Clark Street.
 "Gin, din and sin for a fin" was the way habitues put it.
-Still, there was legitimate entertainment in the area as well, and it included productions by such struggling dramatic groups as the Studio Players, the Impertinent Players and the Jack and Jill Players.
+Still, there was legitimate entertainment in the area as well, and it included productions by such struggling dramatic groups as the Studio Players, the Impertinent Players, and the Jack and Jill Players.

 |Dill Pickle Club, Chicago, IL.|

 Soapbox orators gathered in Bughouse Square (now known as "Washington Square - Google Map) to debate the issues of the day.
-The Gay, Lesbian, Transgrender and experimenters in free love took refuge among Towertown's radicals.
-By the mid-1920s, many of these writers had left Chicago.
+The Gay, Lesbian, Transgender, and experimenters in free love took refuge among Towertown's radicals.
+By the mid-1920s, many of these artists had left Chicago.

 After their departure, according to sociologist Harvey W. Zorbaugh, Towertown became a popular destination for "egocentric poseurs, neurotics, rebels against the conventions of Main Street or the gossip of the foreign community, seekers of atmosphere, dabblers in the occult, dilettantes in the arts, or parties to drab lapses from a moral code which the city had not yet destroyed."

-Stopa revealed herself as an emotionally unstable loser after her switch to bohemia, however.
-She married a man who turned out to be a cad, then fell in love with a rich, married advertising executive who conned her, kept her and eventually shipped her from Towertown to Greenwich Village, New York.
+Stopa revealed herself as an emotionally unstable loser after her move to the bohemia neighborhood.
+She married a man who turned out to be a scoundrel, then fell in love with a rich, married advertising executive who conned her, kept her, and eventually shipped her from Towertown to Greenwich Village, New York.

-Stopa's short but fiery life ended at age 24 when she more or less accidentally killed her lover`s gardener and then committed suicide by swallowing poison.
+Stopa's short but fiery life ended at age 24 when she tried to shoot her lover's wife at her home in Palos Park, but accidentally shot and killed their 65-year old gardener, Henry Manning, then committed suicide by swallowing poison.
 The newspapers went crazy over the sensational story and 10,000 Chicagoans turned out for the funeral.
-As late as 1947, reporters were still turning out retrospectives on Stopa's tragic and labyrinthine involvements.
-Naughty Towertown always got its share of the blame.
+As late as 1947, reporters were still turning out retrospectives on Stopa's tragic and tortuous involvements.
+Naughty Towertown always got its share of the blame too.

-Because many artistic young women from small towns came to Chicago to study at the Art Institute and elsewhere, sheltered residential facilities were created to give them an alternative to Towertown`s temptations.
-One of the best of these was the Three Arts Club at 1300 N. Dearborn Pkwy., founded in 1914 and still in business.
+Because many artistic young women from small towns came to Chicago to study at the Art Institute and elsewhere, sheltered residential facilities were created to give them an alternative to Towertown's temptations.
+One of the best of these was the Three Arts Club at 1300 North Dearborn Parkway, founded in 1914 and still in business.